Modern Love Is Automatic

 Modern Love Is Automatic is a 1981 EP by the British new wave band A Flock of Seagulls, written by Mike Score, Ali Score, Frank Maudsley and Paul Reynolds.
 The song of the same name was also showcased on their self-titled album the following year.
 The song peaked at #19 on the US Dance Club Play chart as a double A-side with Telecommunication.

 Phil Spector expressed admiration for the song – as with many other tracks on the album – and at one point planned on producing the band's next album.
 However, this never happened due to a conflict with Jive Records and his increasingly reclusive lifestyle.

 Lyrics

-The song details a love-affair between a mismatched pair.
-As with many of the group's lyrics, harmonies and videos, there is a suggestion of cosmic energy and other-world imagery.
-The woman is an "automatic" perhaps symbolizing an android of some type.
-The man is a "cosmic" perhaps from another planet.
-The song closes with the man "locked away" but the narrator suggesting he is in fact free.
+As with many of the group's lyrics, harmonies and videos, there is a suggestion of cosmic energy and other-world imagery in the song.
+According to John Gentile of Punknews.org, lead singer Mike Score "sings in a restrained, robotic voice, lamenting that in the modern ('80s) age, emotions are as much driven by marketing and corporate interests as they are true affection."
+He also compared Score's vocal delivery to Bauhaus vocalist Peter Murphy, arguing that like Murphy, "Score laments the loss of a love and vows to hold true for all time, giving the slightest of nods towards vampirism."